GiganticPlayground/open-webui/README-FORK.md

 1. Docker installed on your machine.
 2. Docker Compose installed on your machine.
 3. Access to the Internet so that you can pull the Docker images.
+4. A tls certificate and key pair for the Traefik reverse proxy that the Docker stack stands up.
+Place **server_certificate.pem** and **server_key.pem** in the **/secrets/** directory.
+If you're developing, you can generate a self-signed cert for localhost using the [Self-Signed Certificate Generation](_dev_tools/TLS/README.md) tool.

 ### First Build and Run